 The Caribbean Policy Development Centre in partnership with the European Commission (EC) is undertaking a joint three-year grant partnership, to strengthen the capacity of the Non-Governmental Organisation Sector in CARIFORUM States.
 The project, “Enhancing CARIFORUM’s Civil Society Capacity to Participate in National and Regional Development Programming and Policymaking” emerged from a growing consensus that, meaningful civil society engagement, and participation in governance, is critical to achieving sustainable development.
 The project builds on the achievements of the 10th EDF-funded project recommendation “that given the scope and depth of the capacity challenges, additional work was required to improve the enabling environment for Civil Society Organisations engagement in policy-making at the national level”.

 The project recognises the limited participation of CIVIL Society in the Regional Integration process and aims to build the institutional capacity of CSOs to effectively contribute to policy decisions that impact on their lives and livelihoods.
 The overall objective is to improve the effectiveness of the strategies and modalities for CARIFORUM Civil Society Organisations to provide developmental services and effectively influence social and economic policies for Caribbean sustainable development.

-The need for such participation has become more urgent within the COVID-19 context.
-The pandemic has highlighted the increased demand for services from the NGO sector.
-This project will foster an enabling environment for enhanced civil society involvement in regional development through strengthening advocacy networking, skills capability, access to resources, and documenting and showcasing the sector’s crucial historical role in Caribbean development.
+The project seeks to foster an enabling environment for enhanced civil society involvement in regional development through strengthening advocacy networking, skills capability, access to resources, and documenting and showcasing the sector’s important historical role in Caribbean development.